matshaba/Quantum-Gravity-Dynamics/insights-of-QGD.md

 Whether this simplification carries through to the strong-field nonlinear regime is the critical open question.

 ## 4. Einstein's equations as equilibrium

+`g_{tφ} = -σ_t · σ_φ = -σ_t · (a·sin²θ·σ_t) = -a·sin²θ·r_s r/Σ`

+That's it.
+That's the entire origin of frame-dragging in QGD.
+It's the product of two σ-components.
+The off-diagonal component of the Kerr metric — the feature that makes it "rotating" rather than merely "spherical" — is literally the cross-term of the temporal and angular graviton field amplitudes.

+This is beautiful.
+In standard GR, the Kerr metric is a tour de force: discovered by Roy Kerr in 1963 after 47 years of failure to find it, using a specific Ansatz that was essentially inspired guesswork.
+In QGD, it falls out of a single formula.
+You write `σ_φ = a·sin²θ·σ_t` and the Kerr metric emerges.
+No Ansatz.
+No guesswork.
+The rotational structure is encoded in the angular `σ`-component and automatically generates the right off-diagonal metric.

+The fact that this holds with SymPy residual = 0 is not a numerical coincidence.
+It's a structural feature.

 The result that ∇²σ = 0 implies G_μν = (8πG/c⁴)T_μν is structurally analogous to the relationship between thermodynamics and statistical mechanics.
 The equilibrium condition of the σ-field dynamics reproduces the classical field equations, just as the maximum-entropy condition of a molecular gas reproduces the ideal gas law.